math29/codingame-2019/README.md

 ## Development guidelines

-The script which concatenate only reads player package, if you need more packages, modify accordingly the script.
+The script which concatenate is introspecting packages under `com.player.*`

-You only can use private-package classes

 ## Game rules